Implications of zero-growth economics analysed with an agent-based model: Measures

-Similarly, the firm DebtRank is calculated as a weighted sum of the distress, with weights equal to the firms asset size, which is broken into the sum of C-firms DebtRank and K-firms DebtRank:
+Similarly, the firm DebtRank is calculated as a weighted sum of the distress, with weights equal to firms' asset size, which is broken into the sum of C-firms DebtRank and K-firms DebtRank.
+Additionally, because no firms are included in the set of initially distressed nodes, the sums simplify to: